aesthetiffs/Compound-Remote-Associates-PsychoPy2/README.md

 __Note__: You can prevent any accidental keyboard input from distrupting the code by checking __"read-only"__ in PsychoPy Preferences > Coder.
 This is highly recommended prior to running any participants, since any mis-types made in the Coder Window will certainly cause errors and prevent your task from running.

 ## Modifications
 Under the GNU license, you are free to modify this code for your personal/research use.
-If you are an intermediate to experienced coder, you can refer to the sections below (or the comments included in the python code) to make your desired modifications.
+You can refer to the sections below (or the comments included in the python code) to help you understand the structure of this code.

-If you don't have much coding experience, you might want to use the included Custom Modification script that can make most of the changes you might need (e.g., condition names, length of CRA presentation, etc).
-You can read the documentation for the Custom Modification script below.

 ### Modifying Task Instructions
 Instructions for the CRA task are CSV files, which means you can edit them in whatever program you typically use to edit CSV files (e.g., Excel, Notepad).